 In this interview, we meet Elena Tinios, a manager at recruiters Anderson Frank.
-Based in New York, she’s in charge of a large team who helps companies find their ideal candidate.
+Based in New York, she’s in charge of a large team that helps companies find their ideal candidate.
 With smart recruitment being vital for the success of any business, Elena has built up strong relationships with key employers who have placed their trust in her to find the right fit for their roles.

 Here, we talk to Elena to see what inspired her career choice, exactly what success means to her, and tips on how to succeed in the industry.